-Well, the short answer is nothing really happens, aside from the fact that it’s hard to grind, tastes really bad, doesn’t burn well, and will probably not get you as high as a traditional dry weed.
+Well, the short answer is yes, technically you can smoke wet weed.
+However, you will find that it’s hard to grind, tastes really bad, doesn’t burn well, and will probably not get you as high as a traditional dry weed.

 Free Cannabis Seeds?
 Check out my list of the best seed bank promotions – Including FREE Seeds, discount codes, and giveaways!

-However, wet marijuana is going to get stuck in the spokes of the grinder, and this will eventually make it impossible to actually grind down.
+However, wet marijuana is going to get stuck in the spokes of the grinder, meaning you will use far more weed than you normally would.

-If you try to dry and burn some of your blunt, you’ll immediately notice how difficult it is to burn.
+If you try and burn some of your wet weed, you’ll immediately notice how difficult it is to burn.

-What usually happens is that your marijuana will sputter and spit when you try to light it up instead of causing instant combustion.
+What usually happens is that your joint will sputter and spit when you try to light up instead of causing instant combustion.

 If by some miracle you do manage to get your blunt lit up, you’re going to find that it tastes terrible.

-The development of mold is probably the biggest enemy when it comes to wet weed.
+The development of mold is probably the biggest danger when it comes to wet weed.

-So if you allow your soggy marijuana to stay that way for too long, it will begin to develop white, powdery mold that can actually be very dangerous to try to smoke, when it comes to the paper method, this can happen more frequently as the particles are still in contact with the water as well as being cloistered up in a confined space which as you know provides the ideal environment for mold to thrive.
+If you allow your soggy marijuana to stay that way for too long, it will begin to develop white, powdery mold that can actually be very dangerous to try to smoke.

 How To Dry Wet Weed